kaifresh/ExperimentJS/README.md

 | unnamed_ppt      | 0                  | ./img/face_3.jpg  | yes      |
 | unnamed_ppt      | 0                  | ./img/face_2.jpg  | no       |

-This behaviour can also be overridden, should you choose to do something else with the data.
+This automatic downloading behaviour can also be overridden, should you choose to do something else with the data.
 For example, if you wanted to upload participant data to your server:

 ```javascript